-For a while there, the teller asked me every single month about whether I was interested in automatic bill pay.
-I tried to be polite and said that I might think about looking into it.
-I realize that many of you reading may be completely sold on it, but I’ve realized that I’m just not a fan.
-Here’s why.
+For a while, the teller asked me every single month whether I was interested in auto bill pay.
+Each time, I politely told them that I’d think about it.
+I wasn’t interested, but I wanted to be nice.
+I understand that many of you reading may be completely sold on it, but I’ve realized that I’m just not a fan.

 Our budget is tight.
 We plan out every single dollar, so there’s no “fluff” in case a direct deposit doesn’t go through like it should.
 (We have our “slush fund” and emergency fund, but no extra in our actual monthly budget).
 If I set up automatic bill pay, I’d have to check our account every single day, just to make sure that nothing went wrong with all the deposits and payments.

-I typically pay our bills at the very beginning of the month, but sometimes I have to wait for another paycheck to trickle in to pay the ones due at the end of the month, so I like being able to decide when those payments are made.
+I pay bills at the very beginning of the month.
+Sometimes I wait for another paycheck to trickle in to pay the ones due at the end of the month, so I decide when those payments are made.

 2. I only trust us with our money